 To request a volunteer peer tutor, fill out our online peer tutor request form and we will match you with an available volunteer.

 Tutors are subject to availability and we cannot guarantee there will be tutors available for every subject area.

 Hire a one-on-one tutor

-Connect with a tutor through the SAIT Tutor Registry — a list of available peers and professionals who have been checked to ensure qualification in their field or subject area.
+Connect with a tutor through the SAIT tutor registry — a list of available peers and professionals who have been screened to ensure qualification in their field or subject area.
 Tutors on the registry set their own availability and hourly rates and will work with you to schedule sessions and arrange payments.
 The registry is updated weekly with new tutors and schedules.

 Stay safe and always meet your tutor in a public place.
 We do not require tutors to provide criminal record checks and we cannot guarantee their personal character.

 Tutors will work with you — either one-on-one or in a small group — to help you understand course content.
 Tutors are available for most math/science courses, as well as a few specific programs at SAIT, so come to the Lamb Learner Success Centre, Stan Grad Centre, room MC221 or email firstname.lastname@example.org for the most up-to-date schedule.
 No registration is necessary.